 Applied pharmacology is the study of how drugs and medications affect how our body works.
-Drugs can be used to both maintain a healthy lifestyle and treat or cure disease.
+Drugs can be used to both maintain a healthy lifestyle, and treat or cure disease.

+This course will provide you with the skills to work in a variety of areas related to the pharmaceutical industry and the broader area of research.
 In the first two years, you will gain a grounding in the core areas of the biological sciences.
-During this time you will study a range of modules and there is a significant practical element where you will develop laboratory skills, such as pippetting, microscopy, blood pressure recording and respiratory performance.
+During this time you will study a range of modules and there is a significant practical element where you will develop laboratory skills, such as pipetting, microscopy, blood pressure recording and respiratory performance.

-You can opt to study for an Honours degree over four years or an Ordinary degree over three years.
+You can opt to study for an honours degree over four years or an ordinary degree over three years.
 You will complete a range of modules each year as outlined.

-This course does not offer any professional registration, but undergraduate students can apply for membership of the British Pharmacological Society which will keep you up-to-date with developments in the area.
+This course does not offer any professional registration, but undergraduate students can apply for membership of the British Pharmacological Society which will keep you up to date with developments in the area.

 Irish Leaving Certificate:

-Maths or Home Economics) at Higher/A Level or equivalent AND Chem, Biol, Maths and Eng at S/Int2/GCSE level
+Maths or Home Economics) at Higher/A Level or equivalent AND Chem, Biol Maths and Eng at S/Int2/N5/GCSE level.

-We welcome applications from mature students with relevant qualifications in biology and
+SWAP Access to Science or Biological Sciences.
+We welcome applications from mature students with relevant qualifications in biology and chemistry and /or experience.

 Students may be required to be immunised against Hepatitis B for honours projects involving tissue materials